FlipsideCrypto/ethereum-models/models/doc_descriptions/general/__overview__.md

 ### Adding a contract for decoding
 To add a contract for decoding, please visit [here](https://science.flipsidecrypto.xyz/abi-requestor/).

 Assuming the submitted ABI is valid, records will be decoded within 24 hours.
-If records are not decoded with 24 hours, or for any ABI updates, please submit a ticket within our Discord.
+If records are not decoded within 24 hours, or for any ABI updates, please submit a ticket within our Discord.

 ### General Process Overview